 It all hit me the other day when I was in a jam to get a ride to the airport.
 My senior-in-high-school next-door neighbor was whacking golf balls in a big net in his front lawn.

 I offered him $60 to take me to the airport.
 He’d be home in an hour.
 He looked up after a nice, lessoned swing with his new Taylor Made R15 AeroBurner Driver and said, “I’ll pass.”

 He doesn’t get that he’s not passing on $50.
 He’s passing on a richness of experiences he can’t ever go back and recapture again.

-I just smiled at the kid, told him I’m saving up for that new driver — and texted Uber.
+I just smiled at the kid, told him I’m saving up for that new driver — and got an Uber.